 According to a recent study by the Ruhr University Bochum and the University of Michigan, most cookie banners on European websites are not privacy-compliant.
 In addition, the results of the study show which cookie notices website visitors tend to reject and which they tend to accept.

-Disclaimer: This blog post is not legal advice.
-Within the scope of our work as WordPress hosters we have dealt very intensively with the data protection regulations applicable in the EU.
-But we are neither lawyers nor data protection experts.
-We assume no liability for the completeness, topicality and correctness of the contents provided by us.
+This blog post is not legal advice.
+As part of our work as WordPresshost , we have dealt very intensively with the data protection regulations applicable in the EU.
+However, we are neither lawyers nor data protection experts.
+We assume no liability for the completeness, topicality and correctness of the content provided by us.

 There is still a lack of clarity on cookies

 Since 25 May 2018, the European data protection basic regulation (GDPR) has been effective in all member states of the European Union.
 This means that high fines can be imposed if the requirements are not met.
 The aim of the GDPR is to protect personal data equally in all EU member states and to strengthen the rights of Internet users by standardising data protection.

 In his guest article "Cookie Banner - But the right way!", lawyer Mario Steinberg tells us what you need to bear in mind when implementing a cookie opt-in.

 The so-called ePrivacy Regulation is intended to further specify and supplement GDPR in this respect.
 As there are still many questions and points of discussion regarding the content of the regulation to be clarified, website operators will probably not be confronted with it until 2020.
 However, this does not mean that you should not prepare for it now!

 In addition, a ruling by the European Court of Justice (ECJ) on July 29, 2019 declared cookie opt-ins to be a duty to warn.
 However, this information does not seem to have reached all website operators yet.
 This is at least indicated by a study that I would like to present to you below.